-In this comparison piece, two of the giants of the cryptosphere will face-off.
-It’s Coinbase vs Gemini, Armstrong vs Winklevoss, clashing to see which of the two most user-friendly US-compatible cryptocurrency exchanges will come out on top.
+In this comparison piece, two of the giants of the cryptosphere face off.
+It’s Coinbase vs. Gemini, Armstrong vs. Winklevoss, clashing to see which of the two most user-friendly US-compatible cryptocurrency exchanges will come out on top.

 Gloves on, it’s time to start this head-to-head and find out which is the better crypto exchange, Coinbase or Gemini.

 Compare Coinbase vs Gemini

 Note: Coinbase does not report trading volume numbers.

 Coinbase vs. Gemini is a riveting comparison because they both aim to drive in the same lane: a fully U.S. government compliant crypto exchange that is extremely user friendly — not to mention the top on-ramp to Bitcoin and crypto for beginners.
 So, let’s examine if Gemini is a worthy Coinbase alternative.

 For people looking to accumulate and hodl until bitcoin is a million dollars, fees aren’t necessarily a critical issue.
 For active traders, however, fees can add up quickly.
 On top of typical trading fees, most exchanges have some assortment of deposit and/or withdrawal fees.
 These fees generally depend on the way customers are making deposits & withdrawals, like credit or debit cards, bank transfers, etc.

 The ease-of-use on Coinbase has attracted millions of first-time crypto-buyers, many of whom are blissfully unaware of Coinbase’s industry-topping fees, making them the most expensive Tier 1 Cryptocurrency Exchange to work with.